Clint Holmes: Music career

 In June 1972, Holmes released his first and only hit record, "Playground in My Mind".
 It didn't reach the Hot 100 chart until 24 March 1973, whereupon it rose to #2 on 16–23 June 1973.
 It became one of the biggest hits of the year internationally.
+A later single, Shiddle-ee-dee, reached number 74 on the Canadian AC charts later in 1973.
+The album Playground in My Mind reached number 20 in Canada.

 The following account was given in the autobiography, Johnny Holliday: From Rock to Jock:

 I also helped break a record at WWDC.
 It was a tune called 'Playground of My Mind,' written by Paul Vance, whom I had known from my WINS days in the Big Apple.
 Clint Holmes, an excellent talent just waiting to be discovered, recorded it.
 Clint had found his local audience at Mr. Day's in Georgetown and various other D.C. nightspots.
 When Clint's record promoter dropped the single off at WWDC, we just jumped all over it.
 It became a hit overnight.
 Clint is the sort of fellow you just automatically like the first time you meet him.
 He and I played tennis at Candy Cane Park in Silver Spring and shot a ton of hoops together.
 He's a good athlete.
 I couldn't be prouder of what Clint has accomplished in his career.
 After 'Playground' hit, he became Joan Rivers' sideman on her short-lived late night show on Fox, and then he got his own TV gig on WOR-TV in NYC.